 I have stored the seed bundles in small cardboard boxes for years.
 Separating seeds that are planted directly into the ground (like root vegetables and legumes) in one box from seeds that have to be started indoors (like tomatoes and peppers) in another box.

-Rubber bands and labeling the boxes are the two important things in this simple storing of seeds in a box system.
+Rubber bands and labeling the boxes are two important aspects of this simple seed-storing system.

 Another option is a plastic organizer.
 This one is from Ikea and is more durable than cardboard.
-About any organizer that comes in the size of a seed package can be used here.
+Almost any organizer the size of a seed package can be used here.
 Get creative.

 Another great way to store seeds is in a photo album.
 If you only have about 30 seed packages, this is the way for you!
-We have about that many packages of different greens and herbs, so I have them in the photo album.
-Starting with salads, spinach, kale, and other greens and herbs.
+We have about that many packages of different greens and herbs, so I have them in the photo album, starting with salads, spinach, kale, and others.
 It is nice to have them all in one place and easily accessible.
 Greens are seeds that are used multiple times in our indoor and outdoor gardens.

-For storing seeds in a photo album you want to choose a photo album about 5 x 7 inches in size with around 30 pocket pages.
-This way there is room to easily access the seed packages and the album does not get too bulky.
+To store seeds in a photo album, choose one that is about 5 x 7 inches and has around 30 pocket pages.
+This way, there is room to easily access the seed packages, and the album does not get too bulky.
 Again, I hold the photo album together with a rubber band.
 You can get both (the albums and the rubber bands) at dollar stores.

 Self-saved seeds are a bit more tricky to organize since they do not come in pretty packages.
 We use either jars or plastic bags that are sorted and stored in boxes.
-Tip, make sure the seeds are completely dry before storing them away.
+Before storing them, make sure the seeds are completely dry.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for more great tips.